 Prepare for storm season

-Every year we write editorials about being prepared for tropical storms.
+Every year we write editorials about preparation.
 June 1 through Nov.
-30 is officially hurricane season in the Central Pacific.
+30 is officially hurricane season here.

 The Hawaiian Islands lie in an area of the world where tropical cyclones are bred in warm ocean waters.
 The topography of the islands — sharp-sided mountains and deep valleys — can intensify heavy winds.

 Families should have a hurricane plan with all needed supplies on hand for at least five days.
-Have plenty of bottled water — flashlights and a hand-cranked radio should also be available.
+Have plenty of bottled water available; flashlights and a hand-cranked radio should also be accessible.
 Have extra batteries for the flashlights.
 Don’t forget toiletries.
 Have a first-aid kit.

 Bring in a generous store of nonperishable foods — canned goods, peanut butter, soups, crackers.
 Just about anything that doesn’t require refrigeration is a good food to include in your disaster kit.

-The Red Cross suggests that because of our isolation, we should have supplies on hand that will take care of our families for 14 days.
+The Red Cross suggests that because of our isolation, we should have supplies on hand that will take care of our families for five to seven days.

-Experts also recommend anyone living below 25-feet elevation — a majority of Maui’s population — should be ready to evacuate.
+Experts also recommend anyone living below 25 feet of elevation — a majority of Maui’s population — should be ready to evacuate.